ONSdigital/design-system-python-flask-demo/README.md

 # design-system-python-flask-demo

-This project is a demo site repo for design system using Python and Flask.
+This project is demo of design system implemenented in Python and Flask.

-## Requirements setup
+### Requirements setup

 For setting up this project, run the below command. pyenv is a python version management tool that allows switch between multiple python version. jq is a JSON preprosser that is used to fetch the design systems templates using the `scripts/load_release.sh`.